Journal of a Nomad Justice

-Likewise, is the ethno-state of Israel, at the behest of itself, carrying out such a genocide, on and to the urgency of the people of Gaza, with the help of the United States government, who vetoed a UN resolution, only this week, designed to stop it.
+Likewise, is the ethno-state of Israel, at the behest of itself, carrying out such a genocide, on and to the urgency of the people of Gaza, with the help of the United States government, no less, who vetoed a UN resolution, only this week, designed to stop it.

 As I listen to the rise and fall and the swell of this music, I am not reassured of the salience of my own words as an effective intrusion, and am reminded of James Baldwin’s own definition of the job of the artist, “to disturb the peace.”
-The cars pass by, children play in the park, and the shadow of a bird flits across a rooftop, as I go to smoke another cigarette.
+The cars pass by, children play in the park, and the shadow of a bird flits across the rooftop, as I go to smoke another cigarette.